MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/retrieve-a-filters-definition.md

 Response Code: 200 (The filter's definition was returned successfully.)

-## Retrieve a Filter's Definition in Tokens Format
+## Retrieve a filter's definition in tokens format

 In this workflow sample, you want to get the definition of the "Year < 2015" filter object.
 The object ID of the filter is `8018C24FEBC4406CB9E36838C01C82D1`.
 Unlike the first workflow, we want to enable the showFilterTokens parameter to retrieve the filter's definition in tokens format as well.